aptos-labs/aptos-names-contracts/router/sources/readme.md

 ### Subdomain Management
 A domain owner can mint subdomains for free and transfer the ownership to other accounts.
-The expiration date of a subdomain can be set in two ways:
+The expiration date of a subdomain can be set in three ways:
 - The domain owner can set the expiration date of a subdomain to be the same as the domain expiration date.
 - The domain owner can manually set the expiration date of a subdomain to be any date before the domain expiration date.
 - The domain owner can change the expiration settings for a subdomain at any time.